Here are the solutions they support.

 To achieve representativeness of rental agents (agents that have represented renters, landlords, or both) in New York, we weighted the sample using the U.S. Census Bureau 2022 Current Population Survey Annual Social and Economic Supplement (CPS ASEC) using age, race/ethnicity, education, and income.
 In the American Community Survey, “agents” were defined as (1) adults (2) in the labor force who (3) have a positive (personal) income and (4) have a primary occupation classified as “real estate brokers and sales agents.”

 StreetEasy is an assumed name of Zillow, Inc. which has a real estate brokerage license in all 50 states and D.C.
 See real estate licenses.
 StreetEasy does not intend to interfere with any agency agreement you may have with a real estate professional or solicit your business if you are already under contract to purchase or sell property.
-All data for uncited sources in this presentation has been sourced from Zillow data and/or surveys.
+All data for uncited sources in this presentation has been sourced from Zillow data.
 Copyright © 2024 by Zillow, Inc. and/or its affiliates.
 All rights reserved.